Welcome, VMD Class of 2029!

 “It’s been my dream my whole life,” said Sophia Daly, 23, of Blue Bell.
 “I’ve always had a fascination with animals.
 I was always glued to Animal Planet.”

-Daly, a Notre Dame graduate, took a gap year after to work in a small animal practice.
+Daly, a Notre Dame graduate, took a gap year after graduation to work in a small animal practice.
 Her hope at Penn Vet is to include wildlife science in her studies.

 Outside of class, she’ll have extra support.
-Her brother, Mason, 22, just started his sophomore year as a fashion design major at Thomas Jefferson University, and they’re sharing an apartment.
+Her brother, Mason, 22, just started his sophomore year at Thomas Jefferson University, and they’re sharing an apartment.

-“I’m very lucky to be able to consider my brother one of my best friends so I’m excited that we get to start this new chapter of our lives together!”
+“I’m very lucky to be able to consider my brother one of my best friends, so I’m excited that we get to start this new chapter of our lives together!”
 Daly said.

 Whatever their anticipated career track, a passion for animals is something these students share.